500.205 - Recall of Academic Appointees

 Recall appointments are limited to individuals returning to an academic title who have retired from a University of California academic appointment and who elected to receive their University of California Retirement Plan (UCRP) benefits in the form of monthly payments or as a lump sum cashout; both are considered retired academic appointees.

-Ladder rank faculty recalled to serve as instructor of record must be appointed to a Professor Recall appointment even if there is no compensation involved.
-Ladder rank faculty with emeritus status may perform other types of uncompensated activities such as mentoring, serving on dissertation committees, and/or performing campus and department service without a recall appointment.
+Senate and non-senate faculty recalled to serve as instructor of record must be appointed to a Recall title even if there is no compensation involved.
+Senate faculty with emeritus status may perform uncompensated activities such as mentoring, serving on dissertation committees, and/or performing campus or department service without a recall appointment.

-(---) Recall is the actual payroll title (title code 3802), but appointment and reappointment letters may use a more specific working title, such as Lecturer Recalled, Research Recalled, or Director Recalled.
+The following titles are payroll titles, but appointment and reappointment letters may use a more specific working title that reflects the nature of the recall appointment, such as Research Professor, Lecturer Recalled, or Director Recalled.

 Recall appointments may not exceed a total of 43 percent time per month, or if paid as a flat rate, by agreement basis (BYA), may not exceed 43 percent of the maximum monthly salary rate for recall appointments (described in F.1), inclusive of all recall appointments.
 There is no exception to this maximum of 43 percent time or pay per month.